namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

  # This is defined in Python outside the `.ai` file
 ```

-When the AI triggers a tool call (e.g. {"name":"echo", "arguments": {...}} ), the runtime executes the tool and returns its result back to the AI as a message.
+When the AI triggers a tool call (e.g. {"name":"echo", "arguments": {...}} ), the engine executes the tool and returns its result back to the AI as a message.
 The tool loop includes guardrails: a maximum number of tool calls per AI call to prevent infinite loops.
 The default guardrail is usually 3 or 5 calls.
 Tools must be explicitly exposed; otherwise, AI cannot call them.

 ### Memory